NotsoanoNimus/email-spoof-prevention-filter/README.md

 + [X] Finish this README document.
 + [X] Build a JavaScript-based web form to do all of this with a clean GUI.
 + [ ] Add support for **unicode** typosquatting, or at least an expanded ASCII version.
++ [ ] Add a checkbox/"select" for name prefixes (Mr/Ms/Mrs/Dr/etc).
++ [ ] Add some kind of slider or Radio button that will adjust the generality of the generated regex.